 In 1849, Australia’s first railway lines were built—but on three different rail gauges.
-The beginnings of modern-day Indian Pacific can be traced to 1917, but the first unbroken journey of the new Indian Pacific departed Sydney Central Station on Feb.
-20, 1970, arriving Perth five days later to a welcoming crowd of 10,000.
+The beginnings of the modern-day Indian Pacific can be traced to 1917, but the first unbroken journey of the new Indian Pacific departed Sydney Central Station on Feb.
+20, 1970, arriving at Perth five days later to a welcoming crowd of 10,000.

-Each Platinum class cabin is 82.5 square feet, including private, en-suite shower, sink and toilet, almost twice the size of the existing Gold Kangaroo service.
+Each Platinum class cabin is 82.5 square feet, including private, en-suite shower, sink and toilet, which is almost twice the size of Gold Service.
 The cabin is converted to lounge area by day, with a moveable table and two ottomans.
 At night, it converts to a double or twin beds; the interior is finished in Tasmanian Myrtle wood.
 Each compartment has full-size shower, vanity with storage space, mirror and oversized panoramic window.

 Additional amenities for Platinum Service guests include: included transfers at the beginning and end of your journey; access to the exclusive Platinum Club for dining and socializing; option to have continental breakfast served in your room.